faturita/faturita.github.io/_portfolio/portfolio-93.md

 ![Descriptor](/images/singlegain.eps){:height="450px" width="300px"}

+# Description

-* *Description*: Review of techniques that are used to eliminate artifacts from EEG signals.
+Review of techniques that are used to eliminate artifacts from EEG signals.

+# Scope

-* *Scope*: Create a pseudo-artificial sham EEG signal based on subject 21, and inject blinks along that signal.
+Create a pseudo-artificial sham EEG signal based on subject 21, and inject blinks along that signal.
 Use BSS techniques to eliminates those artifacts and check the performance of different algorithms.

 * *Data Science Specialization Thesis*: https://ri.itba.edu.ar/handle/123456789/3431